How To Color-Code Boxes for Moving

 • Desk area

 We urge you to snap pics of the areas in your home that you love!
 We know all too well how long it can take to get a shelfie looking just the way you want it.
-By snapping some reference pics now, you’ll be able to replicate that new look in your home in no time.
+By snapping some reference pics now, you’ll be able to replicate that look in your new home in no time.

-Create a Number and Color-Coded System For Your Boxes
+2. Create a Number and Color-Coded System for Your Boxes

-After the photo shoot, gather all of your packing supplies (boxes, paper, tape, scissors, markers … the works!) and start packing boxes like a pro.
+Organization is the key to how to unpack after moving.
+After the photo shoot, gather all your packing supplies (boxes, paper, packing tape, washi tape, scissors, markers, etc.) and start packing boxes like a pro.

-Try to only pack up items from one to two rooms inside every box.
+Try to pack items only from one to two rooms inside every box.
 This will make your life much easier when it’s time to unpack later.

 Got a bunch of stuff on shelves?
 Create a numbered system to remember where everything goes.
 That way it’s easier to get them unpacked and into their new permanent spots.

-And we can’t forget our favorite tip of all … our color-coded box systemWith this technique, you get to use our most beloved crafting tool—washi tape!
-Get the full instructions from this post, but the short version is that you need to separate your boxes by the room, marked with bright washi tape so your movers know exactly where to deliver them.
-Genius and oh so colorful!
+And we can’t forget our favorite tip of all — our color-coded box system using washi tape!
+You can get the full, step-by-step rundown from this post, but the short version is that you need to separate your boxes by the room, marked with bright washi tape so your movers know exactly where to deliver them.
+If you need an alternative, you can use colored masking tape or colored markers.

-Make it Much Easier to Unpack Essentials
+3. Make It Much Easier to Unpack Essentials

 There are 7 items you’ll want to have on hand for moving day, but we also think you should create a box of moving day essentials.
-Because imagine the night of moving day when you’re tearing open boxes trying to find pajamas, your toothbrush, and your medication for the night.
-Sounds like a disaster to us.

-This is what should go in your “Moving Day Box” so you don’t have to tear through your moving truck:
+To prevent that nightmare scenario, this is what should go in your “Moving Day Box” so you don’t have to tear through your moving truck:

 • A change of clothes